nishtha20k/Clustering/README.md

 2. *Agglomerative Clustering*: Agglomerative clustering is a hierarchical clustering technique that recursively merges the nearest pairs of clusters.

-3. *KMeanShift Clustering*: KMeanShift clustering is a density-based clustering algorithm that doesn't require specifying the number of clusters beforehand.
+3. *Spectral Clustering*: Spectral clustering is a technique that uses the eigenvalues of a similarity matrix to reduce the dimensionality of the data before clustering in a lower-dimensional space.

 For each clustering technique, the following configurations were experimented with: